harmony-ai-solutions/vts-harmony-link-plugin/README.md

       - Once you start the Plugin later, allow the connection:
         ![Allow Plugin Connection](docs/images/vts-allow-plugin.PNG)
     </details>
+8. Start Harmony Link (if it's not running already) and local services AI (as needed).
-8. Run the project by executing `python main.py` in the project directory.
+9. Run the project by executing `python main.py` in the project directory.

 ## License